fMBN-E: Efficient Unsupervised Network Structure Ensemble and Selection for Clustering: Abstract

 \section{Abstract}

-Multilayer bootstrap network (MBN), which is a recent simple unsupervised deep model, is sensitive to its network structure.
-How to select a proper network structure that may be dramatically different in different applications is a hard issue, given little prior knowledge of data.
-In this paper, we explore ensemble learning and selection techniques for determining the optimal network structure of MBN automatically.
+It is known that unsupervised nonlinear dimensionality reduction and clustering is sensitive to the selection of hyperparameters, particularly for deep learning based methods, which hinders its practical use.
+How to select a proper network structure that may be dramatically different in different applications is a hard issue for deep models, given little prior knowledge of data.
+In this paper, we aim to automatically determine the optimal network structure of a deep model, named multilayer bootstrap networks (MBN), via simple ensemble learning and selection techniques.
 Specifically, we first propose an MBN ensemble (MBN-E) algorithm which concatenates the sparse outputs of a set of MBN base models with different network structures into a new representation.
-Then, we take the new representation as a reference for selecting the optimal MBN base models.
-The ensemble selection criteria can be categorized into two classes.
-The first kind employs optimization-like selection criteria, under the assumption that the number of classes of data is known as a prior.
-The second kind proposes distribution divergence criteria, when such a prior is unavailable.
-Experimental results on several benchmark datasets show that MBN-E yields good performance that is close to the optimal performance of MBN, while the ensemble selection techniques for MBN-E can further improve the performance.
-More importantly, MBN-E and its ensemble selection techniques maintain the simple formulation of MBN, and act like off-the-shelf methods that reach the state-of-the-art performance without manual hyperparameter tuning.
-The source code is available at http://www.xiaolei-zhang.net/mbn-e.htm.
+Then, we take the new representation produced by MBN-E as a reference for selecting the optimal MBN base models.
+Moreover, we propose a fast version of MBN-E (fMBN-E), which is not only theoretically even faster than a single standard MBN but also does not increase the estimation error of MBN-E. Importantly, MBN-E and its ensemble selection techniques maintain the simple formulation of MBN that is based on one-nearest-neighbor learning.
+Empirically, comparing to a number of advanced deep clustering methods and as many as 20 representative unsupervised ensemble learning and selection methods, the proposed methods reach the state-of-the-art performance without manual hyperparameter tuning. fMBN-E is empirically even hundreds of times faster than MBN-E without suffering performance degradation.
+The applications to image segmentation and graph data mining further demonstrate the advantage of the proposed methods.